Tao Te Ching

 from Dzogchen: The Self-Perfected State

-Themes: Buddhism Religion
+Themes: Religion Buddhism

 “All doctrines are limited and the dogma of the early Buddhists is inseparable from their cultural attitudes.
 It failed to see the phenomenal world as mother, sister, maiden, or child.”